mrdoob/three.js/threejs/lessons/threejs-prerequisites.md

 There is no reason to use `var` **EVER** and at this point it's considered bad practice to use it at all.
 Use `const` if the variable will never be reassigned which is most of the time.
 Use `let` in those cases where the value changes.
+This will help avoid tons of bugs.

 ### Use `for(elem of collection)` never `for(elem in collection)`